Advertisements

 Research broker reviews online.
 Check out the national regulator website for charges and investigate trader complaints on the many websites that offer broker reviews.
 You can do an internet search for “Forex scams” and find plenty of names named.

 Read the fine print.
-Complaints from other traders about inability to withdraw funds is a screaming warning sign.
-Obviously if you accept a “bonus” for opening an account, you will not be able to withdraw it early or easily.
-This is not necessarily an indication the broker is a bum.
-Learn exactly what conditions apply to withdrawing funds, and start with a mini account — and withdraw some funds to see how well it goes.
+Complaints from other traders about the inability to withdraw funds are a screaming warning sign.
+Obviously, if you accept a “bonus” for opening an account, you will not be able to withdraw it early or easily.
+This is not necessarily an indication that the broker is a bum.
+Learn exactly what conditions apply to withdrawing funds, and start with a mini account—and withdraw some funds to see how well it goes.

 You can read reviews about Forex brokers submitted to us by traders.